Life As a Video Game Designer

 - Mobile Game Engineer

-In 2016, there was an estimated number of 287,200 jobs in the United States for Video Game Designer.
+There were about 287,200 jobs for Video Game Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Video Game Designer by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+There will be an estimated 22,400 positions for Video Game Designer per year.

 The states with the most job growth for Video Game Designer are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.